blot-bot-org/firmware/README.md

 ## Installation / Prerequisites 📥
 You must install the PlatformIO core.
 The [install page](https://platformio.org/install) suggests installation via VSCode.
-Alternatively, you could install it on your system, via [the documentation](https://docs.platformio.org/en/latest/core/installation/index.html).<br>
+Alternatively, you could install it on your system, via [the documentation](https://docs.platformio.org/en/latest/core/installation/index.html) as I have done.
+If you install it on your system, you can use the `Makefile` I have provided.<br>
 Next, clone and enter this project's repository, and run `make build`.
 If all goes well, you will see (somewhere) the message: *'Successfully created esp32 image.'*